mayawagon/mayawagon.github.io/worklog.md

 - sent a list of links and resources on web/digital literacy to Cheila Cruz

 ## 11/2/17
-- sent intro email to Diana P., David, Rawle, Paul Levy, Larissa Larrier, José Serrano McClain, Kate Hohman, Anthony Sanford in preparation for partnership meeting
+- sent intro email to Diana P., David, Rawle, Paul Levy, José Serrano McClain, Kate Hohman, Anthony Sanford in preparation for partnership meeting
 - maturely handled an awkward social situation by communicating
 - Met with NYC Tech/Neighborhood Innovation Lab in Brownsville to talk about partnership, and to tour Osborn plaza

+## 11/3/17
+- _Bklyn Incubator pitch meeting_
+-

 ### to-do
+- prepare 10-15 minute talk for T4 graduation on Wednesday
 - read Red Hook proposal
 - follow up with connections from Mozfest
 	- Davis about library web lit